FMMT666/NRF24LU1prog/README.md

 ---
 ## REQUIREMENTS

-  - a 3.3V Arduino compatible board with SPI functionality (see below)
+  - a 3.3V "Arduino-compatible" board with SPI functionality (see below)
   - [PlatformIO][2], [CLI][3] or [IDE][4]
   - [Python][5] interpreter
   - a handful of wires